-Applicants with credentials from countries other than the United States must have their credentials evaluated through a university approved evaluation organization.
-Contact the Admission Office for a listing of approved evaluation organizations.
-The evaluated credentials must be submitted through NursingCAS with the application.
+Applicants whose credentials are from countries other than the United States must have their credentials evaluated through the Office of Admission.

 Applicants must assume all responsibility for fees associated with testing.

 All required credentials must be on file in the Office of Admission before applicants can be admitted to the program.